zonesql/zonesql/README.md

 ### Download Release

-Visit https://zonesql.github.io to download a compiled, optimised release of ZoneSQL.
+To download the latest release, pre-built, optimised and ready for use, visit http://www.zonesql.com and click one of the available releases under the "Download and Installation" section.

 ### Download Source

 The ZoneSQL full uncompiled source can be downloaded using the following 2 commands.
 First clone the git repository.
 This will pull the repo into a zonesql/ directory: